Matthew-Alaric/sdk-rebuild-eval/tools/command.line.tool/README.md

 ### Application Log

-Produced by the test application recording the results of processing.
+Produced by CLI recording the results of processing.
 The file structure is made up of a header, body and footer.

 #### Header